MaraRinn/WOLF-Tutorial/wiki_page.md

 ![Multiple routes created between Kerbin Shores and KSC mean that route now has a payload capacity of 12](https://i.imgur.com/hZpj49i.jpg)

+If you want to speed up the process, check out the **WOLF Route Builder Rover** which is basically three giant Kontainers on wheels, and the subassemblies associated with it: RBR Trailer (another Kontainer with wheels, providing a skeleton for your depot modules to attach to), RBR

 Now to actually use those routes!

 ## WOLF Shipments